 In 1868 Langston moved to Washington, D.C. to help establish the nation’s first black law school at Howard University.
 He became its first dean and served briefly as acting president of Howard in 1872.
 In 1877, President Rutherford B. Hayes appointed Langston U.S. minister to Haiti.
 He returned to the U.S. in 1885 and became president of Virginia Normal and Collegiate Institute (now Virginia State University).

 In 1888 John Mercer Langston ran for a seat in Congress as an Independent against a white Democratic opponent.
 The election results were contested for 18 months.
 Langston was finally declared the winner and served the six remaining months of his term.
 Langston lost his reelection bid in 1890.
 Partly because of his prominence, the Oklahoma Territory town of Langston, and the college created in the town, Langston University, were named after him.
-John Mercer Langston died in Washington, D.C. on November 15, 1897.
+John Mercer Langston died in Washington, D.C. on November 15, 1897 at the age of 67.